-- (a) Plagiarism.
-A student shall not represent as the student's own work all or any portion of the work of another.
+- E. Plagiarism.
+A Student must not represent as the Student's own work all or any portion of the work of another.
 Plagiarism includes but is not limited to: - 1.
-Quoting oral or written materials including but not limited to those found on the internet, whether published or unpublished, without proper attribution. - 2.
-Submitting a document or assignment which in whole or in part is identical or substantially identical to a document or assignment not authored by the student.
+Stealing, misquoting, insufficiently paraphrasing, or patch-writing. - 2.
+Self-plagiarism, which is the reuse of the Student's own submitted work, or the simultaneous submission of the Student's own work, without the full and clear acknowledgment and permission of the Faculty to whom it is submitted. - 3.
+Submitting materials from any source without proper attribution. - 4.
+Submitting a document, assignment, or material that, in whole or in part, is identical or substantially identical to a document or assignment the Student did not author.